m-lab/website/_posts/blog/2020-09-17-exploring-geographic-limits-of-ip-geolocation.md

 ## Supporting Community - Data Initiatives

 The Baltimore Neighborhood Indicators Alliance is at the Jacob France Institute at the University of Baltimore, [whose mission](https://bniajfi.org/about_bnia/){:target="_blank"} is to, “provide open access to meaningful, reliable, and actionable data about, and for, the City of Baltimore and its communities.”
-BNIA is a member of a national network of organizations called the [Community Indicators Consortium](https://communityindicators.net/){:target="_blank"}, whose mission is to, “advances and supports the development, availability and effective use of community indicators for making measurable and sustainable improvements in quality of community life.”
+BNIA is a member of a national network of organizations called the [Community Indicators Consortium](https://communityindicators.net/){:target="_blank"}, whose mission “advances and supports the development, availability and effective use of community indicators for making measurable and sustainable improvements in quality of community life.”
 BNIA’s annual Data Science Corps program provides internship opportunities for local undergraduate students to gain experience through data science projects.
 BNIA’s invitation to present about M-Lab came after their staff contacted us to inquire about our open data, and support for one of their Data Science Corps interns.

 The COVID-19 pandemic has exposed what many people and organizations already knew-- that quality, affordable Internet access is not available to everyone equitably, and disparities in access, provider choice, quality of service, and affordability need to be addressed.
 Digital Inclusion organizations and coalitions at the local and national level have been working hard to provide access to people who are not connected, to address these disparities in this extremely challenging time.
 For example, the [Baltimore Digital Equity Coalition](https://digitalequitybaltimore.org/about-us/){:target="_blank"}  was formed to respond to the needs that COVID-19 exacerbated, forming a rapid response in key areas: access to devices, greater Internet connectivity, digital skills training and technical support, and advocacy.

-BNIA and their Data Science Corp were looking for a baseline of data measuring the performance and quality of Internet service across the city, and sought a way to assess the service being provided or improved through the Baltimore Digital Equity Coalition’s initiatives.
+BNIA and their Data Science Corp were looking for baseline data measuring the performance and quality of Internet service across the city, and sought a way to assess the service being provided or improved through the Baltimore Digital Equity Coalition’s initiatives.
 Data Science Corps members, Ruth Robinson and Priya Kanneboyina, published this [blog post](https://bniajfi.org/2020/09/02/is-baltimore-city-getting-fast-enough-internet-speeds/){:target="_blank"} as a result.
-Definitely checkout the awesome work BNIA and the Data Science Corps are doing.
+Definitely check out the awesome work BNIA and the Data Science Corps are doing.

 ## Exploring M-Lab Data by Geography

 The initial exploration of M-Lab data and my talk at Baltimore Data Week provides a good example of what communities can learn from M-Lab’s data, particularly when grouping or aggregating data by geographic areas.

 When exploring or aggregating M-Lab test data by geographies, it’s important to understand the limits of geographic granularity in our public data in BigQuery.
 When you run an M-Lab test, in addition to providing you with a measurement, we collect the IP address assigned to your cable modem, router, etc. by your ISP.
 By looking up the IP address in a publicly available dataset, we “annotate” each test result with geographic fields like latitude and longitude coordinates, continent, country, city, and postal code.
-Location using IP address geolocation is not street address level accurate like a GPS might be, so we usually recommend aggregating M-Lab data at the city, county level in the United States when using our public data.
+IP address geolocation is not street address level accurate like a GPS might be, so we usually recommend aggregating M-Lab data at the city or county level in the United States when using our public data.

-Let’s look at an example to illustrate this issue.
+Let’s look at an example to illustrate this limitation.
 One of the great things about organizations like BNIA is their focus on data.
 For this example I’ve used [BNIA’s Geographic Information Systems (GIS) shapefiles](https://bniajfi.org/mapping-resources/) for Baltimore’s “statistical community areas”.
-Shapefiles basically define a perimeter boundary for a geographic area, and provide a way to correlate datasets from multiple datasets that have geographic properties, such as demographic data from the US Census.
+Shapefiles define a perimeter boundary for a geographic area, and provide a way to correlate data from multiple datasets that have geographic properties, such as demographic data from the US Census.
 BNIA’s community mapping work is awesome, and I’m looking forward to exploring their [community mapping resources](https://bniajfi.org/community_mapping/) in more depth.

 You can use shapefiles in multiple ways, and with different programs or services.
 For this exploration I used BNIA’s GIS Community Areas shapefile in the desktop GIS program, QGIS, and also imported the areas into a BigQuery table.
 I also used shapefiles for US Counties provided by the US Census for this analysis.